 Denver Health offers clinical focus areas through several internship tracks, each with its own unique match number.
-As of August 2019, the Denver Health Internship has been awarded two additional HRSA grants including the Graduate Psychology Education (GPE) and Opioid Workforce Enhancement Program (OWEP) Professionals grants.
-These grants will further expand our training program's efforts to address substance use and comorbid disorders.
-Both grants also include funding and trainees to help in the development of video telehealth psychotherapy and psychoeducation for rural Coloradoans.
-These awards combined will support the addition of 8 additional interns in 6 tracks for the 2020-2021 training year for a total of 18 interns across 10 tracks:
+The Denver Health Internship has been awarded three HRSA training grants including the Behavioral Health Workforce Education and Teaching (BHWET), Graduate Psychology Education (GPE), and Opioid Workforce Enhancement Program (OWEP) grants.
+These grants further expand our training program's efforts to address substance use and comorbid disorders.
+The development of training in video telehealth psychotherapy and psychoeducation for rural Coloradoans is supported by grantfunding.
+These awards support the training for 16 additional residents in 5 tracks for the 2020-2021 training year for a total of 20 residents across 7 tracks:

-Adult Psychology (two positions)

-HRSA Adult Psychology (four positions)

-Child & Adolescent Psychology (two positions)

-HRSA Child and Family Psychology (two positions)

-GPE Adult Corrections (one position)

-GPE Adult Integrated Primary Care (one position)

-GPE Adult Neuropsychology (one position)

-GPE Adult Telehealth (one position)

-OWEP Adult Psychology (two positions)

-OWEP Child and Family (two positions)
+Adult Psychology (two positions) Adult Integrated Substance Use Disorders (four positions) Adult Substance Use and Corrections (five positions) Child & Adolescent Psychology (two positions) Child & Family Integrated Substance Use Disorders (five positions) Adult Integrated Primary Care (one position) Adult Neuropsychology (one position)

 The Adult Psychology track focuses on the provision of psychotherapeutic services across a wide range of psychiatric disorders as part of the Outpatient Adult Mental Health team.
-The Adult track interns also rotate through the Psychiatric Consult-Liaison service and the Adult Inpatient Psychiatric Unit for three months each.
-Assessment experience is acquired with the Neuropsychology Service and the Adult Mental Health team.
+The Adult track residents also rotate through the Psychiatric Consult-Liaison service and/or the Adult Inpatient Psychiatric Unit.